-12. The Assembly further agreed that three leadership dialogues would be held on Thursday and Friday, 14 and 15 March, on the themes of environmental challenges related to poverty and natural resources management, including sustainable food systems, food security and halting biodiversity loss; life cycle approaches to resource efficiency, energy, chemicals and waste management; and innovative business development at a time of rapid technological change.
+12. The Assembly further agreed that a leadership dialogue on "Environmental challenges related to poverty and natural resources management, including sustainable food systems, food security and halting biodiversity loss" would be held on 14 March 2019, followed by a multi-stakeholder dialogue on spearheading innovative solutions for sustainable consumption, and that two leadership dialogues would be held on Friday, 15 March, on the themes of "Life-cycle approaches to resource efficiency, energy, and chemicals and waste management" and "Innovative business development in a time of rapid technological change".